Morus (plant): Distribution

+The genus is widespread in warm temperate to tropical regions of Asia, eastern and southern North America, and northwestern South America.

-Black, red, and white mulberries are widespread in Southern Europe, the Middle East, Central Asia, Northern Africa, and the Indian subcontinent, where the tree and the fruit have names under regional dialects.
+Black and white mulberries are widespread in cultivation in Southern Europe, the Middle East, Central Asia, Northern Africa, and the Indian subcontinent, where the tree and the fruit have names under regional dialects.

 Black mulberry was imported to Britain in the 17th century in the hopes that it would be useful in the cultivation of silkworms.
 It was much used in folk medicine, especially in the treatment of tapeworms.

 The United States has native red mulberries, as well as imported black and white mulberries.
 In North America, the white mulberry is considered an invasive exotic and has taken over extensive tracts from native plant species, including the red mulberry.

 Mulberries are also widespread in Greece, particularly in the Peloponnese, which in the Middle Ages was known as Morea, deriving from the Greek word for the tree (μουριά, mouria).

 Australia has two types of native mulberries: Hedycarya angustifolia, and Pipturus argenteus, which are both from different families to Moraceae.
 The exotic black, red and white Morus mulberries are also commonly grown in Australian backyards.
 White mulberry is considered an environmental weed in the states of Queensland and New South Wales.